larsyencken/doko/README.rst

 doko (どこ)
 =========

-A simple command-line utility (and module) to determine your current location.
+A simple command-line utility (and module) to determine your current location, using Core Location, and optionally backing off to a web service.

-Doki is a Python clone of Victor Jalencas's `whereami <https://github.com/victor/whereami>`_ utility, using CoreLocation services on OS X to determine your geographical coordinates.
+Doko is a Python clone of Victor Jalencas's `whereami <https://github.com/victor/whereami>`_ utility.
 It requires OS X 10.6 (Mountain Lion) or later to function.

 Kudos to `Rich Healey <https://github.com/richo/>`_ for getting me started.